Setup with Docker

 • Docker version 19 or greater

-• Docker Compose is recommended for the setup, must support compose version 3
+• Docker Compose is recommended for the setup, must support at least compose version 3

 • Please consider using utf8mb4_bin as the database collation.
 Other collations like utf8mb4_general_ci may cause issues with different Unicode characters.